 A vegetation trial was established over tailings at the southern end of TSF2 in 2011.
-The vegetation trial comprises five plots; three with zone H & topsoil with low and medium height native plants and one plot in grass cover; one with no soil cover but free draining ignimbrite and the other with plastic sheeting covering ignimbrite (refer Figure 12).
+The vegetation trial comprises five plots; three with zone H & topsoil with low and medium height native plants and one plot in grass cover; one with no soil cover but free draining ignimbrite and the other with plastic sheeting covering ignimbrite (refer Figure 13).
 This latter plot is to test the effect of an impermeable layer.
 The objective of the trial is to determine the effect of the soil covers with different vegetation types on the groundwater table near the ignimbrite/tailings contact.
 Four piezometers have been installed in each plot to monitor water levels.
 Additional objectives are to assess the success of the various types of plants established on the trial plot.

-A number of the plants were tagged, photographed and measured in January 2012.
+The plants were tagged, photographed and measured in January 2012.
 In 2014, the plants were again measured for survival and growth.
 The 2014 Rehabilitation and Closure Plan included a report that summarised the piezometer data as well as the plant survival/growth data.
+The plants were measured in 2021, but many of the original tags used could not be located to identify individual plants.
+The plots will be remeasured in 2022 using a different methodology to assess the effectiveness of the trial to inform future rehabilitation on the tailings storage facilities.